 Not all brands produce roller skates with a wide toe box.
 But in general, Riendell, Bonts, Antik, and VNLA offer some of their options in wide sizing.
 Small wonder the majority of my recommendations are from these wide roller skate brands.

-What’s the Best Roller Skates for Wide Feet?
+What are the Best Roller Skates for Wide Feet?